yapxuan/nixpkgs-review-gha/README.md

 - Wait for [upstream evaluation](https://github.com/NixOS/nixpkgs/blob/master/.github/workflows/eval.yml) to finish before running nixpkgs-review
 - Optionally start an [Upterm](https://upterm.dev/) session after nixpkgs-review has finished to allow interactive testing/debugging via SSH
 - Push new packages to an [Attic](https://github.com/zhaofengli/attic) or [Cachix](https://www.cachix.org/) cache
+- Automatically approve pull requests on review success
 - Add a "Run nixpkgs-review" shortcut to pull request pages in nixpkgs

 ## Setup
 1. [Fork](https://github.com/Defelo/nixpkgs-review-gha/fork) this repository.
 2. In your fork, go to the [Actions](../../actions) tab and enable GitHub Actions workflows.
-3. (optional) If you want nixpkgs-review-gha to automatically post the results on the reviewed pull requests, you need to generate a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens):
+3. (optional) If you want nixpkgs-review-gha to automatically post the results on the reviewed pull requests or automatically approve them, you need to generate a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens):
     1. Go to <https://github.com/settings/tokens> and generate a new **classic** token with the `public_repo` scope.
     2. In your fork, go to "Settings" > "Secrets and variables" > "actions" and [add a new repository secret](../../settings/secrets/actions/new) with the name `GH_TOKEN` and set its value to the personal access token you generated before.
 4. (optional) Follow these steps if you want nixpkgs-review-gha to push new packages to an [Attic](https://github.com/zhaofengli/attic) cache.
 Replace `$CACHE` with the name of your cache (e.g. `nixpkgs`) and `$SERVER` with the url of your Attic server (e.g. `https://attic.example.com/`):